Ion Timofte: Boavista

 Timofte joined Boavista in 1994, scoring his first goals on 23 September when he managed a brace in a 2–2 draw against Sporting.
 His first trophy won with the club was the 1996–97 Taça de Portugal, but coach Mário Reis did not use him in the final.
 However, Reis used him in the first leg of the 1997 Supertaça Cândido de Oliveira in which Timofte closed the score in a 2–0 win over his former club, Porto, helping the club win the trophy.

 In the 1998–99 season, under coach Jaime Pacheco, Timofte scored a personal record of 15 league goals, including four against all of the Big Three, consisting of one in away victories against each of Porto (with a 40-meter long-range shot) and Benfica, and two in two draws against Sporting, helping The Panthers finish runner-up.
 He then played in both legs of the tie against Brøndby IF, providing an assist in the win in the first leg that helped Boavista eliminate the Danes and reach the 1999–2000 Champions League group stage, where he played three games and scored once in a 1–1 draw against Feyenoord.
 He has a total of 24 matches with five goals in European competitions.

-He also began dealing extensively with injuries, retiring in 2000 at the age of 32 after making his last Primeira Liga appearance on 13 May in a 2–2 draw against Braga, totaling 215 matches with 61 goals scored in the competition.
+He also began dealing extensively with injuries, retiring in 2000 at the age of 32 after making his last Primeira Liga appearance on 13 May in a 2–2 draw against Braga, totaling 215 matches with 61 goals in the competition.

 During his years spent at Boavista he was a fan-favourite, being nicknamed "O Deus Romeno" (The Romanian God).
 In 2020, Timofte was selected by the fans of Boavista in the team's all time best XI.